sylphlab/zen-coder/memory-bank/progress.md

 - Improve Markdown rendering in Preact UI.
 - Improve error handling in Preact UI.
 - Re-implement tool status updates using recommended Vercel AI SDK APIs (if desired).
+- If relaxing CSP works, investigate if a more specific CSP rule can be used instead of `'unsafe-eval'`.

 ## Current Status
 - **UI Streaming & Tool Display:** Core chat streaming works.
 Tool calls are displayed inline with human-readable summaries and progress updates.
 - **Tool Execution:** Tools execute and return results to the AI.
 - **Settings Integration:** Settings UI integrated into the main chat webview via a modal.
 - **Activation:** Extension now activates and displays the webview directly in the activity bar using `WebviewViewProvider`.
-- **Development Mode Reliability:** Extension reliably connects to the Vite dev server for HMR by reading the port from a file.
+- **Development Mode Reliability:** Extension reliably connects to the Vite dev server for HMR by reading the port from the correct file path.
+- **View Provider Registration:** Corrected `package.json` ensures the `WebviewViewProvider` is properly registered.
+- **Webview Loading (Troubleshooting):** Relaxed development CSP to potentially resolve blank webview issue.

 ## Known Issues
 - `@vscode/webview-ui-toolkit` dependency is unused but still listed.